WordPress/gutenberg/docs/getting-started/fundamentals-block-development/javascript-in-the-block-editor.md

 - **`npm run start` for "development" mode build**  - This process does not minify the code of the bundled files, provides [source maps files](https://firefox-source-docs.mozilla.org/devtools-user/debugger/how_to/use_a_source_map/index.html) for them, and additionally continues a running process to watch the source file for more changes and rebuilds as you develop.

 <div class="callout callout-tip">
-    You can <a href="https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/#provide-your-own-webpack-config">provide your own custom <code>webpack.config.js</code></a> to `wp-scripts` to customize the build process to suit your needs
+    You can <a href="https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/#provide-your-own-webpack-config">provide your own custom <code>webpack.config.js</code></a> to <code>wp-scripts</code> to customize the build process to suit your needs
 </div>

 ## Javascript without a build process